 About The Media Trust

 The Media Trust is fixing the internet by creating better digital ecosystems to govern assets, connect partners and enable digital risk management.
-Established in 2005, The Media Trust leverages a physical presence in 65 countries and 500 cities to detect and remediate security, privacy, ad quality and performance violations executing on websites and mobile apps.
+Established in 2005, The Media Trust leverages a physical presence in more than 100 countries and 550 cities to detect and remediate security, privacy, ad quality and performance violations executing on websites and mobile apps.
 More than 600 media publishers, ad tech providers, agencies, retailers and enterprises—including 40 of comScore’s AdFocus Top 50 websites—rely on The Media Trust to protect their digital environment, their revenue and, most importantly, their brand.
 Learn more at www.mediatrust.com.